dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Poachers

+>You saw these guys board the _Cattaro_ a few days ago, leaning on each other as they drunkenly stumbled onto the ship.
+But now they have pistols... you hope their marksmanship is as bad as their singing.

 Guenter's men are his friends.
 They're not as skilled as Guenter, but they're loyal to him.
 They won't readily leave Guenter in a tight spot.

+Player's characters are rewarded for capturing&mdash;rather than killing&mdash;the poachers.

 AC 12, HD1, #At 1 (Pistol/Brawl), Dam 1d6/1d4, Mv 40', Sv F1, Ml 9